-I sign my succinct little effort, waltz over to the front desk, ask the clerk to drop it in Simone's box.
+I sign my succinct little effort, waltz over to the front desk, ask the clerk who I'd frolicked with in the clawed foot tub (but we're not going there cause she wasn't a Naropan) to drop it in Simone's box.
 Positive reinforcement came barely an hour later―a chance rendezvous in the hotel lobby.
 Simone congratulates me on my effort.

 "Nice job.
 You said in ten words what would have taken Shakespeare or Poe at least a sonnet."

 That's what she told me, or rather what she whispered in my ear as she sidled up against me, wrapping a shapely upper appendage around my waist.
-I thrilled as the tiniest atoms of exquisite spit settled against my inner ear canal.
+I thrilled as the tiniest atoms of exquisite spit collided with my inner ear canal.
 Hey, intimacy has to start somewhere.

 "You're in!"
 Steven concluded, after I recounted the uplifting tale.

 Talk about perfect timing.
-Boulder society, such as it is in a town full hippy dippy Celestial Tea sippers, has gone gaga over the gala opening of Northstar Recording Studios.
+Boulder society, such as it is in a town full of hippy dippy Celestial Tea sippers, is all aflutter over the gala grand opening of Northstar Recording Studios.
 The quintessential 80s Saturnalia is on tap for this very evening.
 Smart money says the glitzy bash is a cinch to surpass poetry parties for sheer, unadulterated decadence.
 That'll take some doing, but I know the players involved.
 Based on past efforts, those freakazoids could pull it off.
-They and their significant others have been grilling me about which "lucky lady" I'm planning to take.
+They and their significant others have been on me about which "lucky lady" I'm planning to take.
 The present answer was "none," not that I'd admit it with a .45 pointed at my head.
 With all the exposure I have to beautiful women, I'm somehow hard-up for a date―and uncharacteristically anxious about it.
-If ever there was a party you'd want to make a grand entrance to, as opposed to playing cherchez la femme once you got there, this was it.
+If there ever was a party you'd want to make a grand entrance to, as opposed to playing cherchez la femme once you got there, this was definitely the one.

 The note to Simone saves the day.
 Sure, she wants to go to the party.